westonstearns/Kaggle-Python-Tutorial/chapter1.md

                               "Not quite",
                               "Try one more time"])

 success_msg("Well done!
-Now lets move on and explore some of the features in more detail")
+Now move on and explore some of the features in more detail.")

 ```